teknowafel/statyc-py/README.md

 Simply put, render.py gets information from settings such as the site title, subtitle, and author along with each post.
 After this, it parses your blog posts using [python-markdown2](https://github.com/trentm/python-markdown2) and wraps it all together in a somewhat readable HTML burrito.

 ## How do I install statyc-py?
-statyc-py has been tested to work with python 3.8.3.
+statyc-py has been tested to work with python 3.7 and 3.8.3.
 Simply fork, clone, or download this repository to get started.
 Then, you can run `pip install -r requirements.txt` to install needed dependencies.

 ## Quick Start Guide
 Follow the directions in `statyc_settings.py` to set up things like your base URL, and you're almost done.
 You can make a new `.md` file inside of `/in/posts` to create a new post.
 To make sure that statyc-py properly reads the post, you can follow these guidelines, or use one of the default posts as a reference.